|

 not having them in your diet will of course result in lower body fat unless

+they are replaced with an equal amount of other calories.
 It's also worth noting that "low fat", uh, "foods" are nearly always

 heat-damaged foods that have had their fat replaced with sugar and/or